-The 2014 Moxie Scholars presented a short video, a group mural, and an interactive dialogue with participants from the summer seminar.
-These six undergraduates discussed their internships with community organizations in the Triangle area, as well as their study of the history of women’s activism.
+On Friday, July 11, the 2014 Moxie Scholars presented a short video, a group mural, and an interactive dialogue with participants from the summer seminar.
+These six undergraduates discussed their internships with community organizations in the Triangle area, as well as their study of the history of women’s rights.
 They unveiled a collectively painted mural of Ella Baker, reflecting Baker’s philosophy of participatory democracy and her work as a Chapel Hill-based organizer during the Civil Rights Movement.
-A link to view the Moxie video will be available soon.

 Posts from the ‘Multimedia’ Category